hrszpuk/rvm/docs/SPECIFICATION.md

 #### Immediate value size/type encoding
-When an operand type is an immediate value the size is determined by bits 6-7.
+When an operand type is an immediate value, the following values can be specified in the type info bits.

 | Hex | Type                    |
 |-----|-------------------------|